No rally needed: Georgia Tech rolls over WVU 73-56 in NCAAs

+Lahtinen, of Finland, struggled to find her stroke in a first-round overtime win over Stephen F. Austin when the Yellow Jackets needed a 17-point second-half rally, the fourth largest comeback in tournament history.
+She was 0 for 7 from long range in that game.

-Lahtinen was 9 of 16 from the field and struck for 17 points in the first half to dig the Yellow Jackets out of an early hole.
+But Lahtinen struck for 17 points in the first half against the Mountaineers to dig the Yellow Jackets out an early hole.
+She was 9-of-16 shooting against West Virginia with three 3-pointers.

-Georgia Tech (17-8) advanced to the Sweet 16 for the second time in program history and first since 2012.
-The Yellow Jackets will meet Tuesday night’s winner between No. 1 South Carolina and No. 8 Oregon State in the Hemisfair Region.
+“Shooters gotta shoot, man,” Lahtinen said.
+“I just tried to be confident with it.”

+Her stroke and Cubaj’s muscle and rangy defense had Georgia Tech up by 17 after three quarters.
+Cubaj, of Italy, finished with 21 points and 12 rebounds.

 Esmery Martinez scored 13 points to lead West Virginia (22-7).